daveyclayton/dodo/README.md

 # TODO
     - transfer newlines in text properly
-    - mimic variant color with rectangle in eagle
     - components of the same name and clazz should be the same component in eagle
     - proper handling of choice components (once they are supported in Eagle)
     - anchoring?